asdf-vm/asdf-elixir/README.md

 Be sure to also install the correspoding Erlang/OTP version with asdf-erlang, and to have both selected versions in your `.tool-versions` file.

+## Elixir escripts support

+This plugin supports elixir escripts adding them to your path just like any other elixir binary.
+Whenever you install a new escript with `mix escript.install` you need to `asdf reshim elixir` in order to create shims for it.

 ## Use

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Elixir.